iCVTEAM/E2NeRF/README.md

 # Code for E<sup>2</sup>NeRF: Event Enhanced Neural Radiance Fields from Blurry Images (ICCV 2023)
+This is an official PyTorch implementation of the E<sup>2</sup>NeRF.
 Click [here](https://icvteam.github.io/E2NeRF.html) to see the video and supplementary materials in our project website.

 ![](./figure.png)
 ## Installation